tvaneerd/today/feb28_typedefs.md

 ### typedefs are Good

+- they are sometimes necessary, a form of interface-by-name:

+    `enable_if<condition, int, double>::type // that's a typedef`
+    `std::vector<int>::iterator  // maybe a typedef`

+- they are sometimes "complete", ie never meant to grow into more:

-    using ChannelId = StrongId<std::string, struct ChannelTag>;
+    `using ChannelId = StrongId<std::string, struct ChannelTag>;`

     - a ChannelId really is just a StrongId over a string, unique across Channels.
 No more, no less.
     - (you still can't forward declare it, unfortunately)
-- they are necessary, a form of interface-by-name:

-    `enable_if<condition, int, double>::type // that's a typedef`
-    `std::vector<int>::iterator  // maybe a typedef`

 ---

 Bonus!
 Naming also came up: